Walk in the footsteps of Catherine de Medici and Renaissance genius Artists…

 Lunch break in an elegant Salon de Thé, next to the Clos Lucé.

 Afternoon guided tour to the royal Chateau of Chenonceau whose unique architecture reflects in the water… Sits over the river Cher, this chateau is also called the “Ladies Chateau" as it owes a large part of its charm to women.
 It was built in 1513 by Katherine Briçonnet, then made even more attractive by Diane de Poitiers and Catherine de Medici, and saved from the rigors of the French Revolution by Madame Dupin.
 The chateau is surrounded by very pretty formal gardens and to reach the chateau and gardens you walk up a gorgeous tree-shaded road.
 A must!

-Dinner in a Michelin-star restaurant nearby (round-trip transfer by private van).
+Dinner in a Michelin-star restaurant nearby (round-trip transfer by private car or van).